paulinopjc/edia/README.md

 ## Configurations

-The GIAVault application requires certain configurations to run correctly.
+The EdiaVault application requires certain configurations to run correctly.
 These configurations can be set using environment variables defined in the `.env` file.
 Below are the important variables to configure:

 - `NEXT_PRIVATE_MONGODB_URL`: The URL of the MongoDB database.
 - `NEXT_API_URL`: The URL of the API (yourIp:appPort)